By: @Garin Kilpatrick

 Leveraging timing on Twitter is a great way to increase your reach and get more traffic from Twitter to your website.

-Another tool called buffer is a great way to space your tweets out automatically at times that you have specified prior.
+Another Twitter tool called buffer is a great way to space your tweets out automatically, without having to specify a specific time every time you tweet.

-Buffer co-founder Leo recently published the findings of some very interesting data from their userbase:
+Buffer co-founder Leo recently published the findings of some very interesting data they derived from their users:

 “People that start to Buffer their Tweets increased clicks on links they posted by 200% within 2 weeks of using.
 The amount of retweets doubles on average.
 Finally Buffer users increase their follower count by 104 followers within 3 weeks on average.” – the study concluded.